evkx/evkx.github.io/content/models/byd/dolphin/Dolphin_60.4kWh/_index.md

 ### Suspension

+The front suspension is [MacPherson Strut](../../../../technology/suspension/#macpherson-strut), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
+The standard suspension includes steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 130 mm.

 ### Steering